 - Choose a name for your project.
 As an example, we will use “Get Text From Terminal”.

 - The program will first ask you to type in your name.
-Then, after you have typed in your name, it will wait 1 second before repeating back to you what you typed.
+Then, after you have done that, it will wait 1 second before repeating back to you what you typed.

 Your program will look like this: